kevinolega/homepage/now.md

 I'm doing a 5x5 weightlifting routine to improve my strength.

-I do about 70-80% of my current 1 rep max.
+I do five sets of five reps of about 70-80% of the weight of my current 1 rep max.

 - Front Squat **95 lbs.** (145 lbs.
 1RM)
 - Back Squat **165 lbs.** (235 lbs.
 1RM)